He evaded the police for 44 years after killing a woman from South Carolina. Now, he might walk free after 10 years.

 A man evaded the police for over four decades after killing a woman from Chester, South Carolina.
-Now, he might walk free after 10 years in prison.
+Now, he could walk free after just a decade behind bars.

 Recently, Fairfield County Circuit Court Judge D. Craig Brown sentenced Charles Ugvine Coleman, 66, to life in prison for the strangulation death of Elizabeth Ann Howell Wilson.
 Coleman pleaded guilty to murder after entering an Alford plea, which meant the defendant does not admit guilt but accepts the penalty because he might be convicted.